Home / Resume / Customer Service / Customer Service Resume

 Frequently asked questions

-How long should a customer service resume be?
+How long should a customer service representative resume be?

 One page for most candidates.
-Only go to two pages if you have 8+ years of progressive experience in customer service leadership roles.
-For entry-level through mid-level positions, one page is the standard.
+Only go to two pages if you have 8 or more years of progressive experience in customer service leadership roles.
+For entry-level through mid-level representative positions, one page is the standard.

-Do I need a college degree for customer service jobs?
+Do I need a college degree or certification for customer service representative jobs?

-Most customer service roles do not require a degree.
+Most representative roles do not require a degree.
 Employers prioritize communication skills, software proficiency, and relevant experience.
-Certifications like HDI or COPC carry more weight than a generic degree for these positions.
+A credential like the HDI Customer Service Representative (HDI-CSR) or a Microsoft Office Specialist: Excel Associate certification often carries more weight than a generic degree for these positions.

-How do I handle gaps in employment on a customer service resume?
+How do I show de-escalation and complaint resolution on a representative resume?

 Build your customer service resume now